Conditions Listeriosis

 People in at-risk groups can also protect themselves by avoiding certain food products, such as smoked salmon, meat paste or cheese made from unpasteurized milk.

-Important: Food manufacturers are required to randomly test their products on a regular basis to ensure that they are free from listeria and guarantee their safety.
+Important: Food manufacturers are required to randomly test their products on a regular basis to ensure that they are free from listeria.
+This measure seeks to ensure the safety of their food.
 Compliance with this requirement is monitored by the relevant authorities.

 What are the symptoms of listeriosis?